JujuAdams/Vinyl/docs/5.0/Gain.md

         * system
 ```

-`outputGain` is the value returned by `VinylOutputGainGet()` whereas `heard` is the actual amplitude that is used to fill the audio buffer.
-Vinyl separates these two concepts so that the `outputGain` can be any value you like and is only constrained at the very last point in the signal chain.
+`output` is the value returned by `VinylOutputGainGet()` whereas `heard` is the actual amplitude that is used to fill the audio buffer.
+Vinyl separates these two concepts so that the `output` can be free-floating and is only constrained at the very last point in the signal chain.

 |Term            |Meaning                                                                                                                                                                                                                                          |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|